 Avenue of Giants

 After some hiking, we hit the road to find the Avenue of Giants.
 This scenic drive through the Redwoods offers some great hiking spots with some history thrown in.

 Orr Hot Spring Resort

-It wasn’t until everything was said and done that the person on the phone mentioned it is a clothing optional resort.
-The shock on my husband’s face was priceless]and I told him…oh now we have to do this!
-So we were going into this very skeptical as this is very much outside our comfort range, but you only live once right?!
+It wasn’t until everything was said and done that the person on the phone mentioned it is a clothing-optional resort.
+The shock on my husband’s face was priceless, and there was no going back!
+So we were going into this very skeptical as this is very much outside our comfort range, but you only live once!

 In true summer camp fashion, you had to go to the public bathrooms as none were in your yurt.
 You also had to bring your own food, as they do not sell any there.
-They have a kitchen in which you can prepare it in, but that is it.
+They have a kitchen in which you can prepare it, but that is it.
 We chalked the whole experience up to getting more seasoned at life!

 Day Eight: Ukiah to San Francisco

 Start your morning out at Black Oak Coffee Roasters then head to the City of 10,000 Buddhas.
-This tranquil places offers a glimpse into the life of the monks and students that live here.
+This tranquil place offers a glimpse into the life of the monks and students that live here.

 Visitors are warned not to take the sea glass, as there will soon be none left, but that hasn’t stopped many from pocketing a little souvenir.
-The landscape here is rocky, rigid and breathtaking.
+The landscape here is rocky, rigid, and beautiful.
 After you get overheated in the sun, swing by North Coast Brewing to quench your parched soul and grab a quick bite to eat.
 Then it is time to hit the road and head to San Francisco!

-DAY NINE AND TEN: San Francisco
+DAY NINE AND TEN Of The West Coast Road Trip: San Francisco

-We booked a hotel via Priceline, because staying in the city is expensive.
-We hit the lottery and was awarded with the Scarlet Huntington.
-What a sight we were rolling up in our piece that stunk of feet, crab and Taco Bell to a five-star hotel.
-Why yes valet, you can park this, here is a clothes pin for your nose.
-Once we were cleaned up and looked respectable we hit the city.
+We booked a hotel via Priceline because staying in the city is expensive.
+We hit the lottery and was awarded the Scarlet Huntington.
+What a sight we were rolling up in our piece that stunk of feet, crab, and Taco Bell to a five-star hotel.
+Why yes valet, you can park this, here is a clothespin for your nose.
+Once we were cleaned up and looked respectable, we hit the town.

-Here is what you really get: a mediocre dinner that is going cost you $200 for two people, there are five porthole in the whole restaurant, so odds are you aren’t going to be by one, instead you will be shoved in a small, dark crowded corner.
-The portholes are dirty so you can’t really see anything through them anyways.
-The island is actually a barge and in my mind is hokey with fake pirates, a Tahitian dining room, a light house, etc. There are better places to eat!
+Here is what you get: a mediocre dinner that is going cost you $200 for two people, there are five portholes in the whole restaurant, so odds are you aren’t going to be by one; instead you will be shoved in a small, dark, crowded corner.
+The portholes are dirty, so you can’t see anything through them anyways.
+The island is a barge that has been turning into a tourist trap.
+Complete with fake pirates, a Tahitian dining room, a lighthouse, etc. There are better places to eat!

-We had visited San Francisco in the past so we had already seen the painted ladies, Lombard street and some of the other sights.
-If you are wanting to see Alcatraz be sure to book your tickets at least a month in advance.
+We had visited San Francisco in the past, so we had already seen the painted ladies, Lombard street, and some of the other sights.
+If you want to visit Alcatraz, please book your tickets a month in advance.
 They go fast!
-After the Tonga room, it was back to the hotel to pack for the worse part of our trip had come….the end.
+After the Tonga room, it was back to the hotel to pack for the worse part of our trip had come, the end.